postmannen/steward/doc/concept/auth/auth.md

 Authorization updates to nodes should be signed with the private key of the central auth server, so the receving node can verify the signature and then update the node's authorization.

+### Public Keys

-### Hello register
+#### Hello register

 Create a database of all the nodes from where we have received hello messages which is stored persistently to disk.
-We can then use this register as the source for what nodes are in the network, whom to ask for public keys.
+We can then use this register as the source for what nodes are in the network.

 NB: Nodes that don't have hello messages enabled and are not present in the hello register will not be allowed to use auth.